 Occasionally there may be no news listed here which, of course, is a good thing, but at other times there may be important information from the police.
 Please check back regularly for updates.

-The post Policing in Ryedale – Get answers to your local policing questions appeared first on The Slingsby Village Website.
+The post Fraud Alert – North Yorkshire: Calls claiming to be from BT. appeared first on The Slingsby Village Website.

 On Wednesday this week, in the early hours Police were contacted by Mobile Rural Watch members in Helmsley saying that they had poachers driving over their fields.
 This is a regular occurrence in all parts of North Yorkshire and will not be tolerated by Police.
 It is heart breaking for farmers to wake up to find vehicles have driven over their crops damaging and sometimes ruining their hard work.
 Luckily today there is a happy ending.
 Although crops have been damaged the 2 vehicles became stuck up to their axles in waterlogged ground and had to be abandoned.
 After being dragged out of the field these vehicles have been seized by Police and enquiries will be made to find owners.

 Poaching is a priority for Police.
 Help us stamp it out by making that call.

 Over the past few weeks there has been an increase in lead theft from churches and other properties in North Yorkshire.
 If you do see anything suspicious around Churches both day and night please call Police immediately.
 If you do require any security advice regarding lead theft please email [email protected]

 To see a list of previously sent messages please visit North Yorkshire Community Messaging

 Officers from Malton’s safer neighbourhood team will be at Barclays bank, Yorkersgate, Malton on Friday 4th January 10:30-11:30, offering fraud protection advice.

 To see a list of previously sent messages please visit North Yorkshire Community Messaging.